waynewu6250/ML_DL_Projects/README.md

 [6.
 Deep Convolutional Generative Adversarial Networks for Naruto character generation](#6) <br>
 [7.
 Malaria Cell Prediction](#7) <br>
 [8.
 Twitter hashtags](#8) <br>

+（You can use [downgit](https://minhaskamal.github.io/DownGit/#/home) to clone any individual project for your interest.
+And follow the instructions in each README.md to use.）

 ---